Paranoid-AF/Outreach-Ext/README.md

 ```
 npm install [Outreach-Ext's Directory]
 ```
 It's not recommended to use `yarn` here, as it would copy the whole Outreach-Ext directory to your project, instead of soft linking it - this is going to make updates and maintenance harder.
+However, there's always [a solution to make yarn soft link it.](https://github.com/Paranoid-AF/Outreach-Ext#YARN-solution)

 ### Importing It
 When you need to call Outreach actions in your project, require this module with: